 There it is!
-The first Jack-o-Lantern on the neighbor’s step; a sure sign the holidays are coming and that means only one thing around here… Baking!
+The first Jack-o-Lantern on the neighbor’s step; a sure sign the holidays are coming and that means only one thing around here… baking!
 And plenty of it.
 I don’t usually bake much at home.
 I’m always watching my carb count and, well, cookies and cake make the numbers light up like a pinball machine.
 My family is not very good about helping me eat the goodies, either.
 They prefer chips and salsa (I can’t imagine why).
-So, that usually means I eat waaay too many myself or throw the surplus out thus, activating the guilt gene that was installed during my childhood.
-You know, the “starving children in China—no way to mail the cookies—how do I get them there?”
-That guilt gene.
+That usually means I eat waaay too many myself or throw the surplus out thus, activating the guilt gene that was installed during my childhood.
+You know, the “starving children in China—no way to mail the cookies—how do I get them there?” that guilt gene.

 Holiday time is another story.
 I can bake and bake and have no worries about leftovers.
 No, I don’t eat them… all.
 I give them to neighbors and friends that have been so nice and have shared loaves of homemade bread and veggies from their garden with me through out the year.

 You might be asking yourself, “What on earth do you bake in the Southwest?”

 We bake pumpkin and apples and Mexican cinnamon, chocolate and coffee, citrus and vanilla that we drive to Nogales to buy…

 Today, I’m starting out easy with pumpkin.
 Pumpkin is one of the “Three Sisters” out of Native American lore so it is very, very southwest.
 But, I’m dressing her up in a very familiar, modern way in these Pumpkin Spice Scone Recipe with Cranberries and Homemade Butter.
 These scones are quick and easy.
 Just throw them together in the food processor if you wish.
 They keep very well in the refrigerator over night so that you can bake them off in the morning before school or before you start cooking the Thanksgiving Dinner.